scientificware/scientificware.github.io/Cloner-le-dépôt-OpenJDK-JFX.md

-- Open Terminal in the folder where you want to clone the repository.
+- Open a terminal in the folder where you want to clone the repository.
 ![screenshot_20180705_071147](https://user-images.githubusercontent.com/19194678/42303924-dfda33a2-8023-11e8-8ae3-af811c438225.png)
 - Cloner le dépôt maître.
   - Clone the official repository